VirtusLab/crypt/README.md

     # and AWS_REGION is not also set.
     AWS_DEFAULT_REGION=us-east-1

-Note that assuming AWS IAM role is not within crypt scope - you must do it yourself and provide valid credentials.
+**Note that assuming AWS IAM role is not within the scope of crypt - you must do it yourself and provide valid credentials.**

 For more details take a look at [Package session provides configuration for the SDK's service clients.](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/).

-Encryption and decryption example
+#### Examples

     $ echo "top secret" > file.txt
     $ crypt en aws --in file.txt --out file.enc --region eu-west-1 --kms alias/test